 5 Easy Steps to Avoid the 30% Tax Withholding for Non-US Self Publishers

-Basically, if you are not an American and you just signed up for a KDP account, Amazon will keep 30% of your revenue for tax reasons.
+Basically, if you are not an American and you just signed up for a KDP account, Amazon will automatically keep 30% of your earnings for tax reasons.
+This isn’t to be confused with Amazon’s cut of your earnings…this is on top of your earnings.
+So, if your book is priced at $9.99, Amazon keeps 30%, and also withholds another 30% for taxes, and you’re left with…40%Ouch!

-Thankfully, you can take 5 easy steps to change it around and reduce that percentage and in some cases, completely remove it.
+Thankfully, depending on where you live, you can take 5 easy steps to change it around and reduce that percentage and in some cases, completely remove it.

 In this article, you will learn about: